-Perfect Park Day: Winter on the Northern Range
+Perfect Park Day: Winter

 It’s pitch black pre-dawn when my husband and I wake up to make our way to Lamar Valley.
 The first glow of pink blushes the hills just before an inversion ushers in a river of fog.
 It’s -2 degrees Fahrenheit, and hoar frost sparkles on the cottonwood trees as the first sun rays illuminate the surrounding mountains.
 We don’t speak as we take photos, filled with reverence for this precious early morning solitude.
 We feel present, suspended, as if the morning moves in slow motion.

 A coyote yips somewhere in the hills behind us, breaking the silence and setting off a chorus of howls that cascade down the valley in a chain reaction from one pack to another.
 Across the Lamar River, the Junction Butte wolf pack travels west in a solemn line of black and grey; we watch them through a spotting scope as they disappear and reappear between folds in the landscape.

 This is winter on the Northern Range; cold, quiet, and spectacularly beautiful.
 Far removed from the crowds of summer, we’ve encountered only a few other visitors this morning.
 Instead, our primary companions are bison, ravens, coyotes.

 We hop back in the car to warm fingers and toes, and drive east towards the Soda Butte Valley; we are hoping to find bighorn sheep, or maybe otters, near the confluence of the Soda Butte and Lamar rivers, and perhaps a moose in Round Prairie.
 Sometimes we’ll drive as far as Silver Gate, or Cooke City, just outside the northeast entrance, for hot drinks or a late breakfast.